RyoMogi/childless_vote/README.md

 * The data was downloaded from the European Social Survey (https://www.europeansocialsurvey.org/).
 * `src` folder contains 6 R codes.
 Please run according to the number of the file name: `00_setting.R` -> `11_readdata.R`
 * In `out` folder, you can find 10 files: 4 `.csv` files are the results of AME, 2 `.pdf` are the figures (Fig1 & Fig2).
 4 `.xlsx` files show each table in the paper.
+* `metainfo.txt` explains our data and variables used.

 If you have any questions, feel free to contact me: rymo[at]sdu.dk or [\@rmogimogi](https://twitter.com/rmogimogi).